lilipads/CarND-Semantic-Segmentation/README.md

 ### Training Details
-Trained on AWS GPU (p2.xlarge instance, 61 GiB Memory), train 25 epochs takes about half an hour.
+Trained on AWS GPU (p2.xlarge instance, 61 GiB Memory), training 25 epochs takes about half an hour.
 Used tensorflow-gpu 1.3.0.